Frequently Asked Questions

 But seriously...
 It's been said that people who don't like Howard Stern actually spend more time listening to his show than the fans, so good or bad doesn't seem to matter.
 It's a matter of catching attention.

-I year ago, I would not have considered listening to a show like mine, nor most of the other podcasts I subscribe to.
+A few years ago, I would not have considered listening to a show like mine, nor most of the other podcasts I subscribe to.
 And if said show was on the radio, I doubt I would have paused on that station very long.
-But podcasting is something new and different (even if it's fundamentally nothing new or different), and at least for now, we are enjoying it.
+But podcasting is something (sorta) new and different (even if it's fundamentally nothing new or different), and at least for now, we are enjoying it.
 Will it last?
 We'll see...